-Most developers see the Green Belt as a gross inconvenience.
-But attitudes are changing.
-Given the growing demand for housing around cities, some councils are finding themselves in situations where promoting greenbelt land is the only way they can meet their housing needs.
+Many developers see the Green Belt as an inconvenience, but attitudes are changing.
+Given the growing demand for housing, some councils are finding themselves in situations where promoting Green Belt land is the only way they can meet their housing needs.
 This has created a new market in the industry; the strategic land market.

-Brownfield: Sites (land) that have been built on previously, but are now vacant or in need of redevelopment.
+Brownfield: Land that has been built on previously, but is now vacant or in need of redevelopment.
 The government encourage that these sites be re-developed before greenfield or Green Belt land.

-Greenfield: Land that has not been constructed upon before (agricultural/ grassland).
-Greenfield land is not protected militantly like Green Belt land.
+Greenfield: Land that has not been built on before (agricultural/grassland).
+Greenfield land is protected, but not as strongly as Green Belt land.

 Why would I want to develop on the Green Belt?